Niioon/generative_agents/README.md

 # Generative Agents for text based Environments
-- General Introduction to Generative agents
-- add credit to gen agents paper and the starter code from langchain

 ## Get started
 - install the required libraries in conda using the .yml file